MichaelRinglein/CloudGallery/README.md

 ### Stream getDownloadURLStream()
 This is just generating a `Stream` from the `snapshots` method of Firebase.
 This is necessary to build the `Streambuilder` in `show_images.dart`.
 A change in the collection (when an image is uploaded) will be registered by this.

+### Future deleteImage()
+This function takes in the `downloadURL` and `User` from the `show_images.dart`.

+Two things need to be deleted, the actual image in the Firebase Storage and the Reference to the image in Firebase Firestore.
+For the Storage a `refFromURL` is taken since the `downloadURL` is given.
+For the Firestore the `.doc()` with the user id as parameter is taken.

+Both, the Storage and the Firestore references are then deleted with the `.delete()` function.

 ## Configuration of the Firebase Storage
 For web, a cors.json needed to be set for the Firebase Storage in the Google Cloud console.
 Those instructions from  [StackOverflow](https://stackoverflow.com/a/66104543) were followed.
 Also the `gsutil cors set cors.json gs://...` was set with the bucket of this app.